 Local anesthetic - Lidocaine with Epinephrine

-This is a commonly used dental anesthetic.
-It is powerful and long lasting, (lasting 2 to 4 hours after administration), but cannot be used in some patients who have conditions that do not allow use of epinephrine, such as high blood pressure.
+This anesthetic is powerful and long lasting, (lasting 2 to 4 hours after administration), but cannot be used in some patients who have conditions that do not allow use of epinephrine.
+The rapid onset and efficacy of this anesthetic makes it a popular choice for longer dental procedures.

 Local anesthetic - Articaine with Epinephrine